2025 Scientific Program

 Clinicopathologic features and outcomes for colorectal carcinomas with KRAS codon 146 mutations

-Bryan Iorgulescu, The University of Texas MD Anderson Cancer Center, TX
+Bryan Iorgulescu, MD Anderson Cancer Center, TX

 Complex copy number variation in atypical melanocytic neoplasms and early melanoma: A focused study of 60 cases